intergral/katie-helm/README.md

 #### RBAC/Read-Only Role and Reporting

-When an action is disallowed (by RBAC or by installing using the `readOnly` role, the Agent will make a best-effort attempt to report this back to the caller.
+When an action is disallowed (by custom RBAC or by installing using the `readOnly` role) the Agent will make a best-effort attempt to report this back to the caller.
 Most LLM implementations will interpret this correctly and report that the agent did not have sufficient privileges to perform the operation.